 Service professionals and companies, including expats, neither pay sales nor income tax in Dubai.
 The city insulated from the declining oil prices and also does not rely on commodities to power its economic growth, based on a report by the Brookings Institute.

 Today, trade and tourism account for more than 28 percent of the GDP; business and finance, which account for more than 27 percent; and transportation, accounting for nearly 14 percent.
-This makes trade and tourism the biggest sector of Dubai[vi].
+This makes UAE the biggest trading and tourism hub[vi].

 The rise of Dubai from a desert city to being one of the hottest destinations for hospitality and investment has been based on exceptional planning of the founders of Modern Dubai.
 It’s the foresight of these founders, who realized that the natural resources are the solution for the present day.
 The Dubai they built will provide for generations even after the natural resource in the Middle East would cease to exist.
 The forefathers of this nation aimed to build a modern trading hub which would ensure that the resources would continue to flow into the city and generate income just like other major global hubs such as London, New York, and Paris, which have sustained for decades and are business friendly[vii].